BARTLETT, TN NAR-ANON FAMILY GROUP

 Our weekly meetings

-The Bartlett Family Nar-Anon group is currently meeting weekly via Zoom.
-We hope to return to in-person meetings as soon as possible.
+The Bartlett Family Nar-Anon group is currently meeting weekly on Monday nights at 7PM CT at the United Methodist Church in Bartlett, TN.
+We also have a Zoom presence for our meetings for those who choose to join remotely.
 Our meetings are open to anyone that has a family member or a friend that suffers from addiction.
 Addiction is a family disease.
 In our meetings, we share experience, strength, and hope.
-Contact us to receive an invitation to our weekly meetings.
+Walk in whenever you are ready or contact us to receive a Zoom invitation to our weekly meetings.